Political Gadgets home Individual Politician Summary

 Voted for

-increasing scrutiny of asylum seeker management increasing protection of Australia's fresh water restricting foreign ownership increasing restrictions on gambling increasing freedom of political communication increasing indexation of HECS-HELP debts restricting donations to political parties creating a federal Anti-Corruption Commission protecting whistleblowers stopping tax avoidance or aggressive tax minimisation federal action on public housing
+increasing scrutiny of asylum seeker management increasing protection of Australia's fresh water restricting foreign ownership increasing restrictions on gambling increasing accessibility of government data and documents increasing indexation of HECS-HELP debts restricting donations to political parties creating a federal Anti-Corruption Commission stopping tax avoidance or aggressive tax minimisation federal action on public housing ending immigration detention on Nauru

 Mixed / less clear

-federal government action on animal & plant extinctions increasing support for rural and regional Australia making TAFE education fee-free the Paris Climate Agreement increasing legal protections for LGBTI people political intervention in research funding grants transgender rights and protections letting all MPs or Senators speak in Parliament (procedural) increasing housing affordability protecting Australian sovereignty in trade agreements a transition plan for coal workers
+federal government action on animal & plant extinctions increasing support for rural and regional Australia making TAFE education fee-free the Paris Climate Agreement protecting whistleblowers increasing freedom of political communication increasing legal protections for LGBTI people political intervention in research funding grants transgender rights and protections letting all MPs or Senators speak in Parliament (procedural) increasing housing affordability

 Voted against